aws/aws-cdk-rfcs/text/0499-appconfig-constructs.md

 # AppConfig

 An AppConfig construct will be the simplest way to create and deploy configuration.
 This construct will handle deployments for you and start deploying configuration on creation.
+There will be a 1:1 mapping between `AppConfig` and an application resource.

 ### Example
 ```ts